Israel to pull some troops from Gaza as war enters new phase

 PHOTO

-JERUSALEM - Israel is withdrawing some forces from Gaza to shift to more targeted operations against Hamas, and is partially returning reservists to civilian life to help the economy as the country enters the new year set for a prolonged war, an Israeli official said.
+JERUSALEM: Israel is withdrawing some forces from Gaza to shift to more targeted operations against Hamas, and is partially returning reservists to civilian life to help the economy as the war looks set to last well into the new year, an Israeli official said.

-The official said the war will continue in the Palestinian enclave until the Islamist faction is toppled, adding that some of the troops withdrawn will prepare for a possible second front in Lebanon.
+The official said toppling the Islamist faction remained an objective of the offensive in the Palestinian enclave, and that some of the five brigades withdrawn will prepare for a possible flare-up of a second front against Hezbollah in Lebanon.

+Asked by reporters about a troop reduction, Israel's military spokesperson said two reservist brigades would be released this week.

-Since launching the Gaza offensive after the cross-border Hamas rampage of Oct.
-7, Israeli officials have said they planned to wage it in three main stages.
+Since launching the war in retaliation for the cross-border Hamas rampage of Oct.
+7, Israeli officials have said they would wage it in three main stages.
 The first was intense shelling to clear access routes for ground forces and encourage civilians to evacuate.
 The second was the invasion that began on Oct.
 27.

-With tanks and troops having now overrun much of the Gaza Strip, largely asserting control despite Palestinian gunmen continuing their ambushes from hidden tunnels and bunkers, the military is moving to the third stage of the war, said the official, who could not be identified by name given the sensitivity of the issue.
+With tanks and troops having now overrun much of the Gaza Strip, largely asserting control despite Palestinian gunmen continuing their ambushes from hidden tunnels and bunkers, the military is moving to the third stage, said the official, who could not be named in print given the sensitivity of the issue.

 "This will take six months at least, and involve intense mopping-up missions against the terrorists.
 No one is talking about doves of peace being flown from Shajaia," the official told Reuters, referring to a Gaza district ravaged by fighting.